 - Wash your hands thoroughly or use latex gloves to prevent infection.

-- Clean the burn using wet gauze pad avoids scraping, as blister will break and risk of infection involved.
+- Clean the burn using a wet gauze pad to avoid scraping, as the blister will break and the risk of infection is involved.

 - Gently, dab antibiotic cream over the burned area.

-- Now, Place a gauze pad over burned area, then wraps this with a gauze bandage.
-Proper dressing of wound will avoid any infection to grow.
+- Now, Place a gauze pad over the burned area, then wraps this with a gauze bandage.
+Proper dressing of wounds will avoid any infection to grow.

-- Avoid using adhesive bandage as this will cause pain while removing.
+- Avoid using adhesive bandages as this will cause pain while removing.

-- Change you bandage daily and check on the progress of the wound.
+- Change your bandage daily and check on the progress of the wound.
 If it’s not getting better, consult with a doctor.

-Above discussion was related to how to treat a burn from a hot pan, which is not third or fourth-grade burn.
+The above discussion was related to how to treat a burn from a hot pan, which is not a third or fourth-grade burn.
 If it seems your burn is extremely severe and falls into the third-grade or fourth-grade burn, rush to the nearest hospital or call emergency for help immediately, do not use any home remedies.

 However, you can do these things while waiting for medical help:

-- Apply the clean wet cloth to burnt area.
+- Apply the clean wet cloth to the burnt area

 - Raise the burnt area above heart level if possible